 The structure of operational risk management takes account of the scope and specific nature of the Bank and subsidiaries operations, existing business lines, client segments, and product groups.
 The management structure is underpinned by the Three Lines of Defence Model.

 1st line of defence

-Business and Bank organisational units operationally supporting Business.
+Business and Bank organisational units operationally.
+Reporting and/or technologically supporting Business.
 First line of defence is responsible for developing, implementing and performing risk mitigation controls.

 The scope of responsibilities includes in particular: